AI agent handoff

 Legion Go 2 is the screen-and-versatility specialist in this ranking.
 Its 8.8-inch OLED VRR display, detachable controllers, kickstand, and strong Z2 Extreme configuration make it unusually flexible, but that flexibility comes with bulk and Windows complexity.

-Lenovo Legion Go 2 is strongest where The 8.8-inch OLED VRR display is the clearest reason to choose it over smaller PC handhelds, Detachable controllers and a kickstand make it useful for tabletop play, external-display setups, and mini-PC-style use, The Z2 Extreme configuration gives it the performance headroom expected from a premium Windows handheld.
-Those strengths make it feel less like a spec-sheet pick and more like a product with a clear reason to exist in its category.
+What works well: The 8.8-inch OLED VRR display is the clearest reason to choose it over smaller PC handhelds.
+Detachable controllers and a kickstand make it useful for tabletop play, external-display setups, and mini-PC-style use.
+The Z2 Extreme configuration gives it the performance headroom expected from a premium Windows handheld.

 What stands out